smith11235/deep_import/README.md

 * for each "belongs to" {OtherClass} association (foreign key relation) on ModelClass
   * the "deep_import_model_class" table will have a "deep_import_{other_class}_id" field

+#### Batch Relative IDs

 The "deep_import_id" values, and association tracking, is handled automatically for the developer, by DeepImport.

+These ids are generated dynamically, specific to the set of to-be-imported data.
+They do not represent globally unique database uuids.

+EX: For a batch of 10 models, their relative id's will be "1" through "10".
+Running a second batch of 10, would again have relative id's "1" through "10".

+For multi-machine safety:

+> deep_import_id = {process_id}_#{count of models in memory}
+> deep_import_id = 2384239482341_15

 #### DeepImport Bulk Upload Process

 * all models are built in memory
+  * **Via developer code, standard ORM calls**
+* then, by DeepImport:
   * each model class (and its index records) are uploaded in batch, 1 class at a time
     * for 3x model classes, there are 6x bulk inserts
   * each belongs to association (foreign key) is set
     * 1x UPDATE/JOINS query per association
   * deep import ids, and deep import index records, are deleted

 #### Schema Example